abbbi/virtnbdbackup/README.md

 Following backup modes can be used:

-* copy: Full backup of virtual machine, no checkpoint is created for further incremental backups, existing checkpoints will be left.
+* copy: Full, thin provisioned backup of the virtual machine disks, no checkpoint is created for further incremental backups, existing checkpoints will be left.

-* full: Full backup of virtual machine, a new checkpoint named `virtnbdbackup' will be created, all existant checkpoints from prior backups including this name will be removed: a new backup chain is created.
+* full: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup' will be created, all existant checkpoints from prior backups including this name will be removed: a new backup chain is created.

 * inc: Perform incremental backup, based on the last full or incremental backup.